allmonday/er-explorer/README.md

 help developer quickly figure out the business model and their dependencies.

 ## features

 - display er diagram based on vis-network
 - click entity and links to show more business details
 - tagged / grouped by different service module
 - describe use cases based on entities. ( command process, params, related entities )

+## Progress

+- init: host and display vis-network: `python -m tests.sample`
+- add service module, to switch and highlight sub network
+- add parser to analysis nested pydantic class